mapninja/Earthsys144/week04/00_OPTIONAL_introducing_simplyanalytics_com.md

 # OPTIONAL Workshop: Introducing SimplyAnalytics.com

-> **Turn-in for grading:** This lab includes material that must be turned in for grading.
-Complete the required deliverables and submit them as instructed by the course.
+> **Optional workshop:** This activity is provided as practice and background support.
+It is not a Week 04 turn-in unless your instructor separately asks you to submit it.

 ## Overview

-This lab introduces **SimplyAnalytics** as a source of county-level demographic and consumer data, then brings that exported data back into QGIS for spatial analysis.
+This optional workshop introduces **SimplyAnalytics** as a source of county-level demographic and consumer data, then brings that exported data back into QGIS for spatial analysis.

 The workflow is intentionally a little strange and a little fun: you will build a county dataset for the United States containing population and **annual beer consumption per capita**, then join a national **Bigfoot sightings** point layer to counties by location.